Henni Zuël: Professional career

 Zuël also wants to draw more females into the sport by demonstrating how women can reach the top of the game and enjoy playing the sport.
 "What I really want to do is make golf accessible to young girls and for them to see it more as a sport that can be played and enjoyed.
 I didn't really go out every weekend but it was something I enjoyed doing."

 Despite having to put in countless hours of practice, Zuël still has plenty of time for other activities and believes her chosen vocation has never been in the way of her enjoying life to the full.
 "I don't feel like I've missed out on anything.
 I still go shopping with my friends and on cinema trips.
 For more girls to play would be absolutely amazing."

-Transition to broadcasting
+Broadcasting career

 After struggling with injuries, Zuël stopped playing golf for the 2015 season, and became golf analyst for British television channel Sky Sports.
 In February 2019 she moved to the online broadcaster GolfTV.